my4ng/pugio/README.md

       --all-features           Activate all available features
-      --no-default-features    Do not activate the `default` feature --release                Build artifacts in release mode, with optimizations --std                    Add std standalone node -s, --scheme <SCHEME>        Color scheme of nodes
+      --no-default-features    Do not activate the `default` feature --release                Build artifacts in release mode, with optimizations -R, --root <ROOT>            Change root to the specified dependency name unique prefix is supported
+      --std                    Add std standalone node -s, --scheme <SCHEME>        Color scheme of nodes
-                                - "cum-sum": cumulative sum of the size of a node and its dependencies
+                                - "cum-sum": cumulative sum of the size of a node and its dependencies (default)
                                 - "dep-count": dependency count; number of transitive dependency relations from a node
-                                - "rev-dep-count": reverse dependency count; number of paths from the root to a node -g, --gradient <GRADIENT>    Color gradient of nodes
+                                - "rev-dep-count": reverse dependency count; number of paths from the root to a node
+                                - "none"
+  -g, --gradient <GRADIENT>    Color gradient of nodes
-                                - "reds", "oranges", "purples", "greens", "blues"
+                                - "reds" (default), "oranges", "purples", "greens", "blues"
                                 - custom CSS gradient format, e.g. "#fff, 75%, #00f"
-      --gamma <GAMMA>          Color gamma of nodes, between 0.0 and 1.0 -t, --threshold <THRESHOLD>  Remove nodes that have cumulative sum below threshold support human readable byte format, e.g. "21KiB", "69 KB" -d, --max-depth <MAX_DEPTH>  Remove nodes that are more than max depth deep --inverse-gradient       Inverse color gradient
+      --gamma <GAMMA>          Color gamma of nodes, between 0.0 and 1.0 default is scheme-specific -t, --threshold <THRESHOLD>  Remove nodes that have cumulative sum below threshold
+                                - human readable byte format, e.g. "21KiB", "69 KB"
+                                - "non-zero"
+  -d, --max-depth <MAX_DEPTH>  Remove nodes that are more than max depth deep
+      --inverse-gradient       Inverse color gradient
       --dark-mode              Dark mode for output svg file